s4w3d0ff/cryptographicanomaly/README.md

 Cryptographic Anomaly is a crypto-coin that uses a unique block reward algorithm.
 The block reward is directly effected by the current difficulty.
 If the difficulty is below 3 then the block reward will be 0.33333333.
 If the difficulty is above 3 then the algorithm uses the modulo operation to find the remainder of the block number divided by the difficulty.
 If the remainder falls between 0.25 and 0 then an Anomaly is born, making a bonus block that is worth 1 CGA for that block.
 If the remainder doesn't fall between 0.25 and 0 then the block reward is 1 divided by the current difficulty.

 What this does is as the difficulty increases (from a higher network hash rate due to increased popularity/demand) the amount of anomalies that are being generated decreases.
-At any given time the probability of 1 CGA coming into existence is, more or less, 1/difficulty (unless the difficulty is 3 or below, then probability is 1/3).
-The probability of generating a bonus block is (1/diff) * (diff * 4).

 ###Find the maximum amount of CGA (if diff < 3) to come into existence (not counting bonus blocks):
 1 month(30days) = 2,592,000 sec